About APS Student Life

 - What is the duration of the scholarship?

-FAQ about Academic Programme
+FAQ About the APS Academic Programme

-About Academic Programme
+About the Academic Programme

 Unfortunately not all of the specific dates of programme activities have been determined at this time.
 For more information, please write to firstname.lastname@example.org and refer to the APS Academic Calendar.

-- On the webpage of “Environmental Security and Governance” Spanish skills are recommended.
+- On the webpage of “Environmental Security and Governance,” Spanish skills are recommended.
 Can I choose this major without any knowledge of the Spanish language?